uspki/policies/certificate-policy.md

 For the status of Subscriber Certificates:

 - The OCSP Responder SHALL update the information used to respond to requests within 4 hours of a new CRL being issued by the CA for all requests.
-OCSP responses from this service MUST have a maximum expiration time of ten days
+OCSP responses from this service SHALL have a maximum expiration time of ten (10) days

 For the status of Subordinate CA Certificates: